sctg-development/feedback-flow/README.md

 npm ci
 ```

+## Cloudflare deployment (free account, KV, D1)

+Follow these recommended steps to prepare and deploy the API on Cloudflare (free account): create the KV namespace, create and initialize the D1 database, then deploy using the GitHub Actions workflow `CloudflareWorkerDeploy`:

+1. Create a free Cloudflare account
+   - Visit https://dash.cloudflare.com/ and sign up for a free account.
+   - Enable the “Workers” feature in your Cloudflare account if it is not enabled already.

+2. Install Wrangler and sign in
+   - Install Wrangler:
+     ```bash
+     npm install -g wrangler
+     # or locally in the cloudflare-worker folder: npx wrangler
+     ```
+   - Sign in to Cloudflare from Wrangler for CLI actions:
+     ```bash
+     npx wrangler login
+     ```

+3. Create a KV Namespace (binding: `KV_CACHE`)
+   - Via the Dashboard: Workers -> Tools -> KV -> Create namespace.
+Copy the namespace ID.
+   - Or via the Wrangler CLI:
+     ```bash
+     npx wrangler kv:namespace create "KV_CACHE"
+     ```
+   - Add the returned namespace ID to `wrangler.jsonc` under `kv_namespaces` or adapt your environment configuration.

+4. Create a D1 database (binding: `FeedbackFlowDB`)
+   - In the Cloudflare Dashboard: D1 -> Create database and name it `feedbackflow-db`.
+   - Or via the Wrangler CLI (if available):
+     ```bash
+     npx wrangler d1 create feedbackflow-db
+     ```
+   - Copy the returned database ID and add it to the `d1_databases` section in `wrangler.jsonc` if it is not added automatically.

+5. Configure GitHub secrets and environment variables
+   - In your GitHub repository -> Settings -> Secrets and variables -> Actions, add the following secrets and variables:
+     - `CLOUDFLARE_API_TOKEN` (token with minimal rights to edit Workers, D1 and KV)
+     - `CLOUDFLARE_ACCOUNT_ID` (your Cloudflare account ID)
+     - `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`, `AUTH0_MANAGEMENT_API_CLIENT_ID`, `AUTH0_MANAGEMENT_API_CLIENT_SECRET` (for Auth0 integration)
+     - `API_BASE_URL`, `CORS_ORIGIN` and other `AUTH0_*` variables as needed (see the `.env` example above)
+   - The `CloudflareWorkerDeploy` workflow will use these secrets to populate `wrangler.jsonc` and perform the deployment.

+**For forks: enable Actions and create secrets/vars in your fork**

+If you fork this repository and want to deploy from your fork, follow these steps:

+- Fork the repository to your account.
+- Go to the forked repository -> Settings -> Actions -> General and ensure GitHub Actions is enabled (choose “Allow all actions and reusable workflows” if needed).
+- In the forked repository, open Settings -> Actions -> Secrets and variables -> Actions and create the secrets and variables listed below.
+The workflow uses a combination of repository *secrets* (for sensitive values) and *variables* (non-sensitive settings) as defined in `.github/workflows/deploy-cloudflare-worker.yaml`.

+The workflow expects the following GitHub *secrets* (mark as **Secret**):

+- CLOUDFLARE_API_TOKEN (token with minimal rights to edit Workers, D1 and KV)
+- CLOUDFLARE_ACCOUNT_ID (Cloudflare account ID)
+- AUTH0_DOMAIN
+- AUTH0_CLIENT_ID
+- AUTH0_CLIENT_SECRET
+- AUTH0_MANAGEMENT_API_CLIENT_ID
+- AUTH0_MANAGEMENT_API_CLIENT_SECRET
+- AUTH0_AUDIENCE
+- API_BASE_URL
+- CORS_ORIGIN
+- PAYPAL_TRANSACTION_BASE_URL

+The following keys are typically created as **repository variables** (not secret), since they hold configuration values used by the workflow.
+You can still use secrets if you prefer:

+- AUTH0_SCOPE
+- READ_PERMISSION
+- WRITE_PERMISSION
+- ADMIN_PERMISSION
+- SEARCH_PERMISSION
+- ADMIN_AUTH0_PERMISSION
+- DB_BACKEND (e.g., d1)
+- BACKUP_PERMISSION
+- DB_MAX_IMAGE_SIZE
+- AMAZON_BASE_URL
+- STATISTICS_LIMIT

+Notes about secrets & vars:

+- `AUTH0_*` and `PAYPAL_TRANSACTION_BASE_URL` contain sensitive values and should be stored as **secrets** not **variables**.
+- `CLOUDFLARE_API_TOKEN` needs minimal polices: Workers Scripts: Edit, Workers KV Namespace: Edit, D1: Edit (or equivalent).
+Ensure you scope permissions tightly in production.
+- After creating these values, you can trigger the workflow with a `git push` on `main` or from the Actions UI in your fork.

+6. Initialize the D1 database with our remote script
+   - Ensure you have installed dependencies and are in the `cloudflare-worker` directory:
+     ```bash
+     cd cloudflare-worker
+     npm ci
+     ```
+   - Run the remote initialization (create tables):
+     ```bash
+     npm run d1:create:remote
+     ```
+   - To run migrations (if present):
+     ```bash
+     npm run d1:migrate:all:remote
+     ```

+7. Deploy via GitHub Actions
+   - The workflow used is `.github/workflows/deploy-cloudflare-worker.yaml` (workflow name: `CloudflareWorkerDeploy`).
+   - Once secrets are configured (step 5), you can either:
+     - Push a commit to the `main` branch (this triggers CI), or
+     - Manually run the workflow in the Actions tab -> CloudflareWorkerDeploy -> Run workflow.

+8. Verification
+   - After deployment, check the Worker public URL (configured via `API_BASE_URL`/domains) and test your endpoints (e.g. `GET /api/testers`).
+   - For local debugging, use `npx wrangler dev`.

+Notes
+ - Ensure `CLOUDFLARE_API_TOKEN` is created with the minimal required permissions: Workers Scripts: Edit, Workers KV Namespace: Edit, D1: Edit.
+ - If you use the CLI to create resources (KV/D1), save the IDs returned and add them to `wrangler.jsonc` or the appropriate secrets.
+ - For production, treat secrets and API tokens carefully and review permission scopes regularly.

 ### Configure Auth0

 See the [Auth0.md](https://github.com/sctg-development/feedback-flow/blob/main/Auth0.md) file for detailed instructions on how to configure Auth0 for the application.